17 High School Internships in Philadelphia in 2025

 Application Deadline: February 28

 Bloomberg Philanthropies and the Greater Philadelphia Cultural Alliance are working together to provide this paid, art-focused internship.
 The program places rising high school seniors in positions at arts and culture organizations across the Greater Philadelphia region, such as the Penn Museum.
-Interns are paid $17.53 per hour and provided benefits like transportation and meals.
+Interns are paid $17.53 per hour, can work up to 35 hours per week, and are provided benefits like transportation and meals.

 Application Deadline: N/A